fnordfish/roda-phlex/README.md

 ## Code of Conduct

-Everyone interacting in the phlex-sinatra project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/benpickles/phlex-sinatra/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Roda::Phlex project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/fnordfish/roda-phlex/blob/main/CODE_OF_CONDUCT.md).

+## Acknowledgements

+This gem is based on [phlex-sinatra](https://github.com/benpickles/phlex-sinatra), and extended by the layout handling features in [RomanTurner's gist](https://gist.github.com/RomanTurner/0ce0b8792e4149d152d2af2224cb6407)